 Weird on show

-'Keep Portland Weird' is more than an overly used, clichéd bumper-sticker – it's an ethos that ensures that a fully tattooed guy dressed as a transvestite clown riding a 10-foot-tall unicycle barely gets a second glance.
+'Keep Portland Weird' is more than an overly used, clichéd bumper-sticker – it's an ethos that ensures that a fully tattooed guy dressed as a cross-dressing clown riding a 10-foot-tall unicycle barely gets a second glance.
 Some places milk it, like the over-hyped Voodoo Donuts, which features weird names for weird doughnut combos, but the normalcy of the strange is endlessly fascinating.

 Downtown Portland is compact, historic, walkable and has a great riverfront park but the real fun is out in the compass-spanning neighbourhoods.
 Three winners: southeast's Hawthorn Street, with its cool blend of shops, cafes and bars; the north's Mississippi Avenue, which has an edgier, grittier mix plus a fab food cart pod; and northeast's Alberta Street, featuring galleries, shops, great little cafes and bars plus a monthly street party called Last Thursday that's pure Weird Portland.